The frequently asked questions about WebHare are displayed below.

 PROBLEMs with logging in to UT systems

 - Logging in with different accounts: Did you log in on your browser earlier today with another account (for example of a colleague)?
 This account may be logged in on the background.
 In this case, close the browser completely to log off this user for 100%.
 Next, you can log in with your own account.
-This also counts if you were logged in with a m-number and want to log in with a general account on another tab (for example projectabc, on a intranet).
+This also counts if you were logged in with an email address and want to log in with a general account on another tab (for example projectabc, on a intranet).
 This is not possible, since per browser you can only log in with one UT-account at a time.
 If you use Chrome as browser there is more possible.
 You must restart your computer or open a new anonymous tab via CTRL + SHIFT + N. Using another browser may also help logging in with different accounts.

 Does none of these points solve your problem?
 If your questions is about the students- or employees portal or logging in at WebHare, please contact the Online Media Servicedesk.
 For other systems and general questions about your UT-account, please contact the ICT-servicedesk van LISA.